giancarlo-garbagnati/misc_programming_challenges/pyramid_message_decoder/README.md

 If the pyramid is incomplete, this wouldn't necessarily work.
 However if you take the result from the "solve for n using the max index" step (which won't be a whole number if the pyramid is incomplete) and get the ceiling of it, that should solve this issue.

+<h4>Specific Solution</h4>

-The sample encoded message .txt that’s included here “coding_qual_input.txt”’s solution should be:
+Included is a sample encoded message .txt (“coding_qual_input.txt”).
+The solution for this should be:
-“design all skill whole check deal wish visit now moment offer planet people electric lot huge system card current man way our parent wait”
+>!“design all skill whole check deal wish visit now moment offer planet people electric lot huge system card current man way our parent wait”